 Airbnb's 1099-K form can be misleading.
 It shows the gross amount they paid you, not your net earnings after fees and refunds.
 Don't be fooled!

 Solution: Maintain detailed records with accounting software for vacation rentals.
 This will help you accurately report your earnings and avoid tax surprises.

 For a vacation rental owner, the first step is to establish a separate bank account for their vacation rental business.

 Why?
 Because it is difficult to keep vacation rental transactions separate from personal transactions within one bank account.
 Using this method, you will be able to clearly see how much Airbnb pays out and how much it costs to operate your business.

-Don't forget to take into account even the smallest expenses.
-Every little thing adds up: A new rug, a coffee machine, a roof repair, or simple amenities.
+Don't forget to take into account even the smallest expenses using accounting software for vacation rentals.
+Every little thing adds up: A new rug, a coffee machine, a roof repair or simple amenities.

 Vacation rental property owners often tend to overlook a lot of deductions because they neglect to account for all of the little expenses throughout the year.
 Remember, so long as your house guests can use it, it is counted as an expense and it needs to be accounted for.

 Each expense counts if it is incurred for a service provided by your Airbnb vacation rental.